BradHutchings/Mmojo-Server/deploy/200-Windows-WSL/01-Prerequisites.md

   - Mmojo Server needs plenty of RAM to run an 8B paramter model.
 - Windows 10/11 support WSL and have the feature enabled.

+**While these steps are similar for general stand-alone Debian / Ubunut Linux and may look workable for macOS, they are not intended for use on such systems.**

 ---
 ### Recommendations
 The following are recommended for smoothest sailing through this recipe: